 Do you want to try that one out at home as well?

 Then I suggest that you scroll down to the second recipe here on this very page!

 Here is me hoping that you like this one as much as I do…

 Do you love scalloped potato side dishes like this galette?

-Then also check out a popular French version you certainly have heard about: my dauphinoise potatoes au gratin!
+Then you should also check out a popular French potato recipe that you most certainly have heard about as well: my dauphinoise potatoes au gratin!

 - 2 ¼ lb oven potatoes (1 kg), peeled